Modular proximal optimization for multidimensional total-variation regularization: Experiments and Applications

 \subsection{Acknowledgments}

-ÁB acknowledges partial financial support from Spain’s TIN 2010-21575-C02-01.
+ÁB acknowledges partial financial support from Spain’s grants TIN2010-21575-C02-01, TIN2013-42351-P, S2013/ICE-2845 CASI-CAM-CM, TIN2016-76406-P and TIN2015-70308-REDT (MINECO/FEDER EU) during the long period leading to the writing of this manuscript.
 We thank R. Tibshirani for bringing~\citep{dpTV} to our attention, and S. Jegelka for alerting us to the importance of weighted total-variation problems.